andreacivita/Laravel-ApiCrudGenerator/README.md

 # Laravel | API CRUD Generator

-This Generator package provides generators of Models, Controllers, Request & Routes for a painless development.
+This Generator package provides generators of Models, Controllers, Request, Routes & Tests for a painless development.

 ## INSTALL